schlossman/PBPK_Model_Template_Mod/README.md

 # PBPK_Model_Template_Mod
 Version of the PBPK Model Template project created to work with the MCSimMod modeling package, Paul Schlosser, December, 2025.

-**The current format for input parameter spreadsheets can be seen in: model parameters: BLANK_template_parameters_Model.xlsx exposure parameters: BLANK_template_parameters_Exposure.xlsx

 To use the included R functions, the R packages MCSimMod and readxl must be installed (with dependent packages).
 See Software_Installation_Instructions in the Documentation folder.

 -------------------------
 run_template_model.R

 This R source code file includes functions to run the PBPK model template.
-The included functions are described in Documentation/PBPK_Template_Description_of_Functions.
-See Documentation/How_To_Run_PBPK_Template for further details and Documentation/PBPK_Template_Description_of_Functions for help on use of the functions defined by this script.
+See Documentation/How_To_Run_PBPK_Template for an overview and Documentation/PBPK_Template_Description_of_Functions for detailed help on use of the functions defined by this script.

+**The current format for input parameter spreadsheets can be seen in:

+model parameters: BLANK_template_parameters_Model.xlsx

+exposure parameters: BLANK_template_parameters_Exposure.xlsx

 -------------------------
 PBPK_template.model